dmy/elm-pratt-parser/README.md

 See [[2]](#references) to read more about them.

+At last, Douglas Crockford, who implemented a Javascript parser using a Pratt parser for JSLint [[4]](#references), said:
+> "Another explanation is that his technique is most effective when used in a
+> dynamic, functional programming language."

+I believe that this has already be proven to be wrong [[5]](#references), and I hope that this implementation will help confirming it.

 # Terminology

 The terminology inherited from Vaughan R. Pratt's paper used in this library